The Leonardus Loop

 May 2008

-Born on this property March 9, 1934, Leonardus, was the caretaker of this property until he passed it on to me in 2008.
+Born on this property March 9, 1934, Leonardus, was the caretaker of this section of Blagmon Grove until he passed it on in 2008.
 In passing the custody of the property he said "I hope you enjoy this land as much as I did."
+Everyone that comes to The Farm has the opportunity to enjoy it.

 Construction of the Leonardus Loop, a one mile trail that surrounds Blagmon Grove, began in January 2009.
 This trail is six feet wide and it's narrowest point extending to eight feet wide in some areas.
-It has two connecting trails.
-The Mary Cross Trail is a cross trail which is one eight mile from the South Entrance of the Grove.
-The second connecting trail bypasses the main portion of the trail going to the road to Blagmon Springs.
+It has three overlaping trails.
+The Mary Loop is a trail around the First Pasture and joins the Leonardus loop for ___ feet.
+The Fannie Loop is a smaller loop near the center of Blagmon Grove.
+It joins the Leonardus Loop on the west side of the property for about 534 feet.
+The Boundary Trail joins the Leonardus trail for about 1894 feet.

 The Leonardus Loop crosses two streams.
 One stream is sourced from The Blagmon Springs.
 This is just one of the head waters to Baylor Creek.
 The other stream in a stream that does not flow year round.
 Both springs flow through a fifteen inch culvert.
-A sediment pool is on the upstream side of both streams to keep the culverts clean and as a source of water for landscaping.
+A sediment pool were place on the upstream side of both streams to keep the culverts clean and as a source of water for landscaping and wildlife.

 The Leonardus Loop has a sandy footing.
 The sandy footing is covered with four to twelve inches of crush and run stone.
 The crush and run has been dragged smooth using a drag harrow and rolled to compress the footing.
 This process must be repeated as the trail is used to keep the footing smooth and to prevent erosion.